 The COVID-19 pandemic can be incredibly violent to those who share drug-using equipment, such as bongs and syringes.
-It is possible to get infected with coronavirus by interacting with an infected object and then touching one’s nose, mouth, or eyes.
-Although it is not the main way that COVID-19 spreads, the possibility exists, particularly when a certain object is passed around many people.
-The CDC also notes that coronavirus spreads the fastest when people are in close proximity to each other (less than 6 feet), which is normally the case when sharing drug-using equipment.
+It is possible to get infected with coronavirus by interacting with an infected object and touching one’s nose, mouth, or eyes.
+Although it is not the primary way COVID-19 spreads, the possibility exists, particularly when a certain object is passed around many people.
+The CDC also notes that coronavirus spreads the fastest when people are close to each other (less than 6 feet), which is usually the case when sharing drug-using equipment.
 This way, addiction treatment can shield a person from getting sick while also contributing to the fight against the pandemic.

 Coronavirus Pandemic Does Not Cancel Addiction Treatment